dperrymorrow/re-bars/docs/_src/md/component.md

 Each component must define a name.
 This is is the string you will use to render components using the [component](#the-component-helper) helper within your template.

 ## Data
 The data for the component.
-Must be a function that retuns an Object.
+Must be a function that returns an Object.

 ```javascript
 data() {